woudc/woudc-data-registry/docs/administration.rst

 can be extracted from these files, and so there are alternate methods to recreate metadata from scratch.

-If the Data Registry is empty, metadata is created using the old WOUDC processing archive.
-Operators of the WOUDC Data Registry will be provided with an initialization directory which contains four files:
+If the Data Registry is empty, its metadata is recovered from a series of files.
+The WOUDC Data Registry code comes with two files in the data/init directory:
  * ships.csv
  * countries.json
- * wmo_countries.json
- * fetch-content.py

-The .csv and .json files contain metadata which is not stored in the archive. fetch-content.py must be called with one argument, the full path of the initialization directory, which will put more .csv files in that directory.
+The .csv and .json files contain core metadata for the Data Registry.

-After running fetch-content.py, the files are ready to be inserted.
+Contact WOUDC to provide the remaining required metadata files.

+After ensuring all metadata files are together in one directory, run:

 woudc-data-registry admin init -d <initialization> <flags>
     Searches the directory path <initialization> for .csv and .json files